 Check out the linting and analysis tools:

 It's possible to use mach with multiple mozconfig files. mach's logic for determining which mozconfig to use is effectively the following:

-- If a .mozconfig file exists in the current directory, use that.
+- If a .mozconfig file (some say it is the file mozconfig without the dot) exists in the current directory, use that.